-- Right sizing roadways to include vehicle lanes, left turn pockets, and bicycle lanes. - Optimizing signalized intersections so bicyclists and pedestrians are detected and have a leading head start before cars begin to move - Appropriately distancing crosswalk opportunities so people can access their neighborhoods, commercial centers, and jobs without to cross without appropriate infrastructure - Providing shared-use paths that take children the entire way to school from home - Adhering to ADA requirements so wheelchair users, visually disabled and the hearing impaired can get to their destinations safely. - Providing year-round access through snow-removal, annual maintenance, and detours during construction.
+- f Right sizing roadways to include vehicle lanes, left turn pockets, and bicycle lanes. - Optimizing signalized intersections so bicyclists are detected and have a leading head start before cars begin to move - Appropriately distancing crosswalk opportunities so people can access their neighborhoods, commercial centers, and jobs without having to jay walk - Providing shared-use paths that take children the entire way to school from home - Adhering to ADA requirements so wheelchair users, visually disabled and the hearing impaired can get to their destinations safely.